 Many of these Fed objectives have not been well defined, or the Fed interprets and adjusts them for a variety of reasons.
-The Fed's biggest source of discretion is interpreting its objective of maximum employment; in its official "Statement on Goals and Monetary Policy Strategy," the Fed acknowledges that this "requires assessing a range of indicators and is subject to revision."
-The Fed earlier linked its interest rate policy to an unemployment rate goal (the Evans rule) and has constantly reinterpreted its goal as its perception of the Phillips curve has changed and Okun's law has fallen apart.
+The Fed's biggest source of discretion is interpreting its objective of maximum employment, which the Fed acknowledges in its official Statement on Goals and Monetary Policy Strategy as uncertain, subject to revision and requires assessing a range of indicators.
+The Fed earlier linked its interest rate policy to an unemployment rate goal (the Evans Rule) and has constantly reinterpreted its goal as its perception of the Phillips Curve has changed and Okun's Law has fallen apart.
 It has heightened the labor force participation rate as a focus.
 It alters its historic estimates of potential growth to improve the statistical fit of its prior forecasts of inflation.
 International uncertainties have occasionally received significant attention (such as the Fed's accentuated dovish tilts in response to China-related uncertainties in late 2018-early 2019).
 Financial markets try to anticipate changes in Fed interpretations and focuses.

-The Fed has heightened the importance of maintaining financial stability but has not clearly defined the parameters of financial stability or how it fits in with the Fed's dual mandate, nor has it established a strategy for achieving this goal.
+The Fed has heightened the importance of maintaining financial stability, but has not clearly defined its parameters or how it fits in with the Fed's dual mandate or established a strategy for achieving it.
 While history suggests that successfully achieving its dual mandate would significantly reduce the probability of financial instability, the Fed's tendency has been toward fine-tuning financial markets in an attempt to smooth volatility.
 This may have the adverse impact of adding to volatility in markets and aggregate demand, and distorting economic behavior by constraining the natural fluctuations in interest rates and stock markets that influence economic behavior.
 In addition, the Fed has responded systematically to declines in the stock market (Cieslak and Vissing-Jorgensen 2018).
 This happened most recently in early 2016 and in late 2018.
 Market expectations and valuations reflect these tilts.